pelkmanslab/git-course-playground/README.md

 # git-course-playground

-A sandbox for the "Using Git" course of 2018-10-09
+A sandbox for the "Using Git" course of 2018-10-09, change on the same line